Hannah Ashworth: 2005–2010

 Hannah, Rhys and Josh went away to a music festival.
 At the festival, she met Imogen, Kev and Jamie, drug dealers who groomed Hannah and Rhys into joining their gang.
 Hannah slept with Jamie and began to fall in love with him.
 However, when she discovered his drug dealing, Hannah tried to leave but he eventually convinced her to stay.
 That night, the pair shared an ecstasy tablet.
 Hannah found out Imogen was a prostitute, who Kev was using to get money.
 He then attacked Hannah and told her she would do the same in the future, causing Jamie to hit him and let Hannah escape.
 Hannah and Jamie drove off in his ice-cream van.
 Unbeknownst to them, Kev had hidden drugs in the van.
 Kev kidnapped Rhys and threatened to kill him if Hannah and Jamie did not return with his drugs.
 However, Jamie and Hannah returned without the drugs.
 Jamie lied to both Hannah and Kev saying he didn't have the drugs and this led to Kev threatening to kill Hannah with a gun to her head.
 Jamie had called Kev's bluff and Jamie and Hannah returned to the beach.
 Hannah eventually discovered the drugs in Jamie's bag and left him.
-She got onto a coach where she texted Sarah Barnes, unaware that she had died in her parachute jump as her girlfriend Lydia Hart unintentionally sabotaged her parachute.
+She got onto a coach where she texted Sarah Barnes, unaware that she had died in her parachute jump as her girlfriend Lydia Hart (Lydia Kelly) unintentionally sabotaged her parachute.
 When she returned to the village, Mike told her of Sarah's death and she broke down in tears.

-When Nancy's ex-husband Jake Dean returned from a psychiatric unit, he revealed that Hannah had been sending him letters.
+When Nancy's ex-husband Jake Dean (Kevin Sacre) returned from a psychiatric unit, he revealed that Hannah had been sending him letters.
 However, Hannah told Nancy she had only sent one, telling him to stay away.
 This led to a fall out with Nancy, but they made up when Hannah broke down during her speech at Sarah's funeral.